gcarreno/TestPeer-to-Peer/README.md

 ## Todo

+- The `TPeer` class, at the moment, does not need to be a thread
 - Hook up event for data received from connection thread to the internal peer method
 - Add a property to allow hooking to data received from outside of the peer
 - Hook up event for connection removal from connection thread to peer